41–42 The Shambles

 41 and 42 The Shambles is a historic building in York, England.

-The building was constructed in the late 15th century, as a three-storey timber framed building on The Shambles.
+The building was constructed in the late 15th century, as a three-storey timber-framed building on The Shambles.
 The upper storeys are jettied on both the Shambles and Little Shambles fronts.
 The ground floor was later rebuilt in brick, and the upper floors are rendered.
 Inside, the timber frame survives intact, including a crown post roof.

-The building was restored in 1950, and continues to serve as a shop and workshop.
+The building, which is adjoined to the rear by 1 Little Shambles, was restored in 1950, and continues to serve as a shop and workshop.
 It was Grade II* listed in 1954.